iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.0.19.010_02/report.md

 > Visit froze 3 times.
 Kind of irritating.<br> :date: __2020-06-11 16:44:17__

 > Communication not loud enough.
 Hard to hear and I have good ears other than that it was good<br> :date: __2020-06-10 20:15:31__

-> sucks! trying to download it since my laptop had microphone problems, and this still trying to download.
-I have missed my appointment already.
-Can they pay attention and fix this issues?<br> :date: __2020-06-04 22:06:40__

-> Needs to be updated since its being used more now for scheduled video visits with primary and specialty providers sits more user friendly.<br> :date: __2020-05-19 13:18:13__